acostajake/gql/README.md

 * Use the public graphql api provided by yelp, for more information, see [here](https://www.yelp.com/developers/graphql/guides/intro).
 * Provide way for the user to specify a location by zip code and distance.
 * Display a list (or table) of businesses that match the search parameters.
-* Allow filtering of recipes by category.
+* Allow filtering of businesses by category.
 * Add a way for users to "favorite" certain businesses (state should be completely client-side)
 * Show an alphabetically ordered list of favorite businesses.
-This should update as recipes are selected / unselected.
+This should update as businesses are starred / unstarred.
 * Persist the favorite list locally and regenerate the view on page refresh.
 * In a README note any required setup to be able to run the app, such as modifying hosts file, etc.